 In this section, you will learn:

 - What are field sections

 - How to manage field sections and section dividers

 - How to add or remove fields from sections

 What are Field Sections?

-When you’re looking at an entity in Entity Edit, you’ll notice that the fields are organized into Sections, like “Core Information” or “Business Details”.
-These are the built-in field Sections that we provide for any built-in types.
+When you’re looking at an individual entity, you’ll notice that the fields are organized into sections, like “Core Information” or “Business Details”.
+These are the built-in field sections that we provide for any built-in types.
 You can then modify these sections or create new ones as you configure an entity type.